stfc/PSyclone/doc/developer_guide/developers.rst

 The PSyclone Internal Representation (PSyIR)
 ############################################

-The PSyclone Internal Representation (PSyIR) is a language independent AST that PSyclone uses to represent the PSy layer and the kernel code.
+The PSyclone Internal Representation (PSyIR) is a language-independent AST that PSyclone uses to represent the PSy layer and the kernel code.
 The PSyIR can be constructed from scratch or produced from existing code using one of the (front-end) ASTProcessors provided in